 - 1. Responsible Individuals have the following responsibilities: - 1.
 Enforcing compliance with the PPE program and taking disciplinary actions in accordance with collective bargaining agreement procedures, if any. - 2.
 Informing contractors, vendors or visitors of the need to comply with this policy. - 2.
 Supervisors are responsible for: - 1.
-Identifying hazards and potential hazards by completing the PPE Hazard
+Identifying hazards and potential hazards by completing the PPE Hazard zu5fWCihZjDs5ILK9f_XmOk-OJQ/view?usp=drive_link) for each location they supervise and submitting it to Environmental Health & Safety (EHS).

-Assessment Form (Appendix A)
+Assessment Form (Appendix A) (https://drive.google.com/file/d/1fG2-

-(https://drive.google.com/file/d/1JY2D3NAWkuyRMftZWC9Q6V4gC8L0jake/view?u sp=sharing) for each location they supervise and submitting it to Environmental Health &